How much experience do I need?

 Experience of flying cross-country in varied terrain, along with experience of working in a commercial environment and working with customers is a definite advantage.

-Duty time for MAF pilots is 40 hours per week with 85 hours per month spent on flying.
+Duty time for MAF pilots is 40 hours per week with up to 85 hours per month spent on flying.
 Pilots will be expected to overnight occasionally where services require.

 MAF pilots are responsible for passengers and for loading and unloading though, in some situations, there is some support with this at MAF bases.